MrMicrowaveOven/AlgorithmsCurriculum/self-presentation/resume.md

 Now that you are an App Academy student, selling yourself requires you to sell employers on the quality of App Academy.
 You also want to make sure employers understand you are not a sucker who fell for a get-rich-quick scheme.
-In your résumé, mention that App Academy's admissions rate is below 5% and that the teaching emphasizes coding style and best practices.
+In your résumé, mention that App Academy is a 1000-hour coding school with admissions rate below 5%, which teaching emphasizes coding style and best practices.

+Here are some suggested bullet points for your resume.
+Mix them up a little, so you don't sound the same as the next person.

+* Rigorous 1000-hour web development course with <5% acceptance rate
+* 1000-hour full-stack programming bootcamp with <5% acceptance rate
+* Teaches full-stack web development: Rails, SQL, JS, React, TDD, algorithms, and programming best practices.
+* Topics include: Rails, React, TDD, scalability, algorithms, OOP, coding style, single-page apps, and web development best practices.

+Feel free to mix and match.

 **College**